Bernie-Xie/modelviewservice/README.md

   "description": "How to do the payment?",
   "name": "how_to_do_the_payment",
   "title": "How to do the payment?",
-  "userCase": "Having an a nice weekend!!!!"
+  "userCase": "Having an a nice weekend!!!!", "status": 0
 }
 ```